 Source: Software Earnings

-Software Earnings, a leader in developing check and image processing technologies and services for the financial industry, has recently announced that Wachovia Corporation has selected their new OnTrac Image File Monitoring Facility to track image-based corporate deposits and incoming and outgoing Image Cash Letters as part of the bank's Check 21 strategy.
+Software Earnings, a leader in developing check and image processing technologies and services for the financial industry, announced that KeyBank has contracted for a check image solution to streamline the bank's cash vault operations.

 Utilizing Software Earnings' Offline Check Optimization solution in a hub and spoke model, KeyBank will key and balance the work at the cash vault locations and process the resulting X9.37 files through their virtual item processing center.

 Leveraging the bank's existing Software Earnings Enterprise Image Solutions (EIS) platform and existing Orbograph Reco infrastructure to provide image based capture, keying, and balancing, the cost of ground transportation between cash vaults and item processing centers will be eliminated.
 Each cash vault will have capture devices connected to the server to perform the capture passes.
 Reco will run at the centralized location, with Codeline Correction performed at the Spoke (Cash Vault), Hub (IP Site), or other decentralized locations.
 Likewise, image based balancing via Software Earnings' Enterprise Transaction Suite (ETS) may be performed either at the spoke or the hub.